davidnumbertu/davidnumbertu/README.md

  - R
  - Power BI (DAX, Visual Reporting)
  - Java

+## Fun Facts
+ - 🗣️ I can speak three different foreign languages
+ - 🏃‍♂️ I love physical activity (running and volleyball mainly)
+ - 🎓 I was part of an Asian American Leader coalition for education and youth empowerment

 <!--
 **davidnumbertu/davidnumbertu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.